microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-taskreport-summary.md

 Get a [taskReportSummary](../resources/identitygovernance-taskreportsummary.md) object.

-A summary of task processing results for a specified time period.
-Since the amount of task processing results and task reports returned by the List API calls can be overwhelming, this summary allows the administrator to get a quick overview based on counts.
+This API provides a summary of task processing results for a specified time period.
+Because the volume of task processing results and task reports returned by the List API calls can be overwhelming, this summary allows the administrator to get a quick overview based on counts.

 ## Permissions